Planned unit development: Maintenance of common areas

 PUD provisions include consideration of the ability of the owners, or related stakeholders, to ensure the maintenance of common, public areas; such provisions include related costs, income level and interests of stakeholders, and the nature of both the common area and surrounding developments.
 Throughout the development process, which is already scheduled and preapproved as part of the PUD application process, maintenance of common areas can be sustained through calculated servicing of inroads.
 Post-development, governing documents of homeowners associations within PUDs often delegate most of the maintenance responsibilities to the owners, assuming the least amount of responsibility possible.

 Design principles

 Minimum parcel size

-The minimum parcel size requirement can be in regards to either dwelling units or acres and can vary depending on both the type and location of a development.
+The minimum parcel size requirement can be measured in either dwelling units or acres and can vary depending on both the type and location of a development.
 Given that minimum parcel sizes are a factor rarely necessary for project approval, maximum density requirements are more often used instead, focusing on either a maximum number of units per acre or a minimum lot acre per each dwelling unit.